 Application: Online application available on mySU.

-Cost: $5,200; includes all flights, accommodations, activities, instruction and some meals.
+Cost: $5,200 (subject to change); includes all flights, accommodations, activities, instruction and some meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.